Cerebras/modelzoo/modelzoo/transformers/pytorch/t5/README.md

 * `run.py`: A generic training script that connects all models and dataloaders to the training pipeline.
 Not much is contained in this script; it imports the correct model and dataloader from `model.py` and `data.py` respectively.
 * `data.py`: A generic script that wraps code in a format to work with `run.py`.
 The real work for data-processing is done in the `input/` directory, which creates classes that are imported in `data.py`.
-* `model.py`: Provides a common wrapper for all models, using the `PyTorchBaseModel` class, which interfaces with  model-specific code.
+* `model.py`: Provides a common wrapper for all models, which interfaces with  model-specific code.
 In this repo the model-specific code is in `t5_model.py`.
 The wrapper provides a common interface for handling the function call of the model with its specific data format.
 It also provides a common interface to use the same format of configuration files from `configs/` to construct various models.
 * `utils.py`: Miscellaneous functions that are used to interface with the YAML files.

 The following directories contain the specific implementation details for the current model.